adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 [![PyCascades 2024](../assets/2024mmdd/pycascades24.jpg)](https://2024.pycascades.com/)

-PyCascades 2024 is back in Seattle, Washington, USA and online, April 5-8th at the University of Washington's Kane Hall. - [PyCascades](https://2024.pycascades.com/).
+PyCascades 2024 is back in Seattle, Washington, USA and online, April 5-8th at the University of Washington, Kane Hall - [PyCascades](https://2024.pycascades.com/).

 [![PyCon US 2024](../assets/2024mmdd/pyconus24.jpg)](https://pycon.blogspot.com/2024/10/pycon-us-2024-launches.html)

-PyCon US 2024 Launches - May 15-23, 2024 in Pittsburgh, Pennsylvania US - [PyCon US](https://pycon.blogspot.com/2024/10/pycon-us-2024-launches.html).
+PyCon US 2024 launches May 15-23, 2024 in Pittsburgh, Pennsylvania US - [PyCon US](https://pycon.blogspot.com/2024/10/pycon-us-2024-launches.html).

 [![EuroPython 2024](../assets/2024mmdd/europy24.jpg)](https://ep2024.europython.eu/)

 EuroPython is the oldest and longest running volunteer-led Python programming conference on the planet.
 This year it will be held July 8-14 in Prague.
-Call for Proposals, the Mentorship Programme, and the Financial Aid Programme will be starting in February 2024 - [EuroPython 2024](https://ep2024.europython.eu/).
+Call for Proposals, the Mentorship Programme, and the Financial Aid Programme will be starting this month - [EuroPython 2024](https://ep2024.europython.eu/).

 **Send Your Events In**